 Source: Redfin, December 2025

 Each neighborhood has a distinct personality.
-South Pointe and M3 Ranch offer resort-style living.
+South Pointe and M3 Ranch have the best amenity packages.
 Walnut Creek Valley has mature trees and country club access.
 Mansfield Ranch is more affordable without sacrificing MISD schools.

-MISD is why families move to Mansfield.
+MISD is a primary draw for Mansfield homebuyers.
 The STEM programs are exceptional.
 Average schools here outperform most DFW districts.
 The 95.5% graduation rate exceeds state benchmarks.

 Source: Texas Education Agency, 2024-25

-Residents love the 1,100 acres of parkland, low crime, and community events like the Pickle Parade.
+Residents value the 1,100 acres of parkland and community events like the Pickle Parade.
 The complaints: limited dining options, constant construction, and summer heat.
-If schools and safety matter more than urban convenience, Mansfield delivers.
+If top schools and parks matter more than urban convenience, Mansfield is worth a serious look.

 Key questions to ask any realtor: How many Mansfield transactions have you closed?
 Do you know the neighborhoods?
 Will you represent only me?
 Learn more about Silvia or call her at (972) 827-7334.